aws/aws-cdk-rfcs/text/0374-jsii-ts-version.md

 ## Internal FAQ

+### How will we maintain backwards compatibility?

+The change only affects the [TypeScript] compiler version used internally by `jsii` and the versioning scheme for the `jsii` package itself.

+The compiler will continue to emit `.jsii` assemblies that conform to the schema defined in the `@jsii/spec` package, which will hence continue to be compatible with all other tools part of the jsii toolchain (including `jsii-pacmak`, ...).

+In order to maximize compatibility between [TypeScript] compiler versions, and since [TypeScript] occasionally introduces backwards-incompatible syntax changes (additions, modifications) to the declarations files (`.d.ts`), the `jsii` compiler will proactively produce down-leveled declarations files targeting [TypeScript] compiler versions used by previous (not yet *end-of-life*) releases of `jsii`.
+This can be achieved using the [`downlevel-dts`][downlevel-dts] utility.

 ### Why are we doing this?

 Before this change, `jsii` users had been stuck with [TypeScript] `3.9` for a